glpi-project/docdev/source/devapi/crontasks.rst

    }

 If the argument ``$task`` is a `CronTask <https://forge.glpi-project.org/apidoc/class-CronTask.html>`_ object, the method must increment the quantity of actions done.
-In this example, each email actually sent increments the volume by 1.
+In this example, each notification type reports the wuantity of notification processed and is added to the task's volume.

 Register an automatic actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^